Christian Churches of God

-> The agreement was only partial as Clement rejects the view of school-Platonism according to which matter is one of the archai Ė the plurality of the beginning of the origins of the world.
+The agreement was only partial as Clement rejects the view of school-Platonism according to which matter is one of the archai Ė the plurality of the beginning of the origins of the world.
 Clement said that could not be; but they said it was, and that matter was original.
 Clement maintains that God is the only true arche and that all other arche followed from God.
 Now Christ was saying that he was the arche of the creation of God because he created by delegation from God.
 That is the biblical position, and why Jesus Christ said it.
 Clement held later, that God is the only true arche, which is true from Revelation 4, where all things are created by the will of God.
 But the Platonists were saying that matter itself was an arche.
 Clement believed in the existence of matter prior to the origin of the world.
 In other words, matter had an intrinsic existence prior to the actual formation of the world.
 This is similar to the big bang theory where matter existed in the beginning.
 It was initiated and then condensed, formed into planets.
 So the world was created out of the big bang matter.
 So the big bang theory is not new.
 This is a Platonic doctrine.
 Clement defended the charge that the Stoics, Plato, and Aristotle had regarded matter as one of the first principles.
 He maintained that matter had been described by these philosophers as originally devoid of any quality and defined by Plato as me on coming into existence in a receptacle (upodoche) (see Timaeus 49e-50a, 50b-c), and being devoid of form (Tim. esp.
 50d-e), difficult to know (51b1), apprehensible by means of illegitimate (bastard: Lilla) reasoning, and hardly believable (52b2).
 Clement appears to agree with them completely (Lilla, p.
 193).
-So there you have the churches starting to formulate these concepts, moving away from the biblical into the Platonic.
+So there we have the churches starting to formulate these concepts, moving away from the biblical into the Platonic.
 This is the precursor to Trinitarian reasoning and it is Platonism, pure and simple.
 Philo (the Jewish philosopher writing in the period before Christ) and Plutarch on the contrary consider matter as still an ousia (Lilla, p.
 230).
 Lilla says that Plutarch together with the other Middle Platonists such as Albinus, Apuleis and the authors of the third book of Diogenes Laertius and of Hippolytus regarded matter as eternal and as devoid of any quality and form (ibid., Ch.
 III, pp. 193,195-6).
 So they were effectively saying itís up there but thereís no quality, itís hanging in the ether.
-You have this format (eternality) which possesses the qualities of God.
+We have this format (eternality) which possesses the qualities of God.
 It has eternality in its own right.
 From that thought process came the Babylonian Animist system.
 This reasoning was derived from the Babylonian and it is rather the formulation of those thought processes.
-In regarding matter as me on Clement agrees with neo-Pythagoreanism, with Plotinus, and perhaps also with Ammonius Saccas (Lilla, Ch.
+In regarding matter as me on Clement agrees with neo‑Pythagoreanism, with Plotinus, and perhaps also with Ammonius Saccas (Lilla, Ch.
 III, pp. 195-196 and fn.
 1, p.
 226).

 Thus, matter is in debate as to whether it is formless eternal or formless created.
 That is the essence of the argument.
 The formless eternality of matter makes it an ousia or hypostasis of God, hence God is immanent because matter is a hypostasis of God and therefore God is in matter.
-From this quasi-Gnostic reasoning the Trinity was developed where the three hypostases of God were the primary hypostases.
-Now we are going beyond that in the churches.
+From this quasi-Gnostic reasoning the Trinity was developed where the three hypostases of God were the primary hypostases.† Now we are going beyond that in the churches.

 The question then arose: Was the world generated or ungenerated?
 In other words, did it have life of itself or was it created.
 This pre-empts the argument today of evolution and creation.
 Christ was saying that it was not; that he was the arche.
 He was the instrument of Godís creation and that matter (the world) itself was not an arche and God is not immanent in matter, is not in rocks, in stone, and glass.
-To say that God is immanent in matter, in means of destruction and killing and that God himself is intrinsically evil, is blasphemy.
-You then get to the point where Satan was held to be evil from the moment of his creation and is in fact just a hypostasis of the evil of God.
+To say that God is immanent in matter, in means of destruction and killing and that God himself is intrinsically evil is blasphemy.
+We then get to the point where Satan was held to be evil from the moment of his creation and is in fact just a hypostasis of the evil of God.

 Similarly, the angels are merely hypostases of God, as aspects of His message.
 One can now see the enormity of the blasphemy that is emerging.
 People are blinded to this problem.
 Chiefly because they are following doctrines of government which have nothing to do with the biblical system.
 That is why God and Christ hate the doctrine of the Nicolaitans.
 It blinds people to the truth.
 They are subverted by Platonist doctrines.
 The elect are to be made aware of this doctrinal error.